uber/Cadence-Docs/src/docs/03-concepts/09-search-workflows.md

 Some important distinctions between memo and search attributes:

 - Memo can support all data types because it is not indexed.
-Search attributes only support basic data types (including String, Int, Float, Bool, Datetime) because it is indexed by Elasticsearch.
+Search attributes only support basic data types (including String(aka Text), Int, Float, Bool, Datetime) because it is indexed by Elasticsearch.
 - Memo does not restrict on key names.
 Search attributes require that keys are allowlisted before using them because Elasticsearch has a limit on indexed keys.
 - Memo doesn't require Cadence clusters to depend on Elasticsearch while search attributes only works with Elasticsearch.